Abhinav-1703/Diagnostic-rpi/README.md

 - **Process Information**: List of running processes with their CPU and memory usage.
 - **Network Interfaces**: Information about all network interfaces.
 - **Internet Connectivity**: Ping a website (Google) to check if the internet connection is active.
+- **Routine**:logandcheck code logs data every 5 minutes and checks for internet connection for minute if lost and reboots accordingly.

 ## Requirements